Roxanne Seeman: Songwriting career 1998 to present

+In 1998, Terry Reid recorded "In Love and War" for the finale episode of the Conan the Adventurer TV series scored by Charles Fox with music by Fox and lyrics by Seeman.

-In 1998, Seeman wrote the English lyrics "Come Back To Me" for "Gel Ey Seher", a poem by Fikret Goja that Polad Bülbüloğlu had composed the music for and had a hit with in the late 1960s.
-Paul Buckmaster was commissioned to write a new arrangement for Bulbuloglu, who had become Minister of Culture of Azerbaijan, to re-record and recommended her for an English version.
+Seeman wrote the English lyrics "Come Back To Me" for "Gel Ey Seher", a poem by Fikret Goja set to music by Polad Bülbüloğlu.
+The song became a hit song for Bulbuloglu in the late 1960’s.
+In 1998, Paul Buckmaster was commissioned to write a new arrangement for Bulbuloglu, then Minister of Culture of Azerbaijan, recommending Seeman for an English version.

 In 1999, Barbra Streisand released "Let's Start Right Now", an adaptation of the Brazilian song "Raios de Luz" with Roxanne Seeman's original English lyrics, recorded with a 72 piece orchestra arranged and conducted by Jorge Calandrelli.
 It was included as a bonus CD single in a limited edition of Streisand's A Love Like Ours album and as a bonus track on the international CD single release of Streisand's duet with Vince Gill.

 In 2002, Seeman wrote English lyrics for Alejandro Sanz' Quisiera Ser onstage Grammy duet with Destiny's Child, performed in Spanish and English, with Beyoncé singing Seeman's English lyrics in the bridge.

 In 2003, Jermaine Jackson performed "Let's Start Right Now" on The View.

 Seeman participated in the 2003 Songwriters Summit at Henson Studios along with Lamont Dozier, K.C.
-Porter, and Narada Michael Walden, sponsored by the Oneness Organization whose goal was to inspire songs promoting social and racial unity.
+Porter, and Narada Michael Walden, sponsored by the Oneness organization.
+Oneness organization whose goal was to inspire songs promoting social and racial unity.